stevengreens10/CodingStrategyGame/README.md

 West: 3
 ```

 `game.Move(Cell)` will move the player to a certain cell if possible.
-If the player can not move to the given cell, a warning message will appear in the console.
+If the player can not move to the given cell, a warning message will appear in the console. returns true if the player moved.

 `cellObj.WallsArray[dirNumber]` yields a boolean that dictates whether a wall is present or not in that direction. `true` means that there is a wall.